janspoerer/janspoerer.github.io/_posts/2022-09-10-nlpjourney-4-of-75.markdown

 I wrote a software test to check whether document-provided information is prioritized over parameterized, language model knowledge.
 From now on, I will notice whether the model's quality has deteriorated significantly.

+Retreival-augmented generators (RAG) have **two components**: a language model (parametric knowledge) and a retriever that accesses knowledge from texts/documents (non-parametric knowledge).
+If we ask RAG about the revenue of a well-known company for a specific year without giving a document that contains this answer, it will likely still provide the correct answer.
+It can achieve this by utilizing knowledge from the language model (parametric memory).
+But for more obscure knowledge, we cannot rely on the language model and need a powerful retriever that accesses documents.

-Even though factual information is retrieved successfully from documents, I noticed that the model cannot properly identify synonyms such as "revenues" and "turnover."
+Even though factual information is retrieved successfully from documents, I noticed that the model cannot properly identify synonyms such as "revenue" and "turnover."
 So when I provide a question asking about the **revenue** of a company in year X, the model will usually not be able to find this information when the documents say "The company had a **turnover** of Y in year X." **Fine-tuning the model to the financial domain will hopefully solve this issue.**

 You can follow these updates on: [Substack](https://nlpjourney.substack.com/) [Blog](https://janspoerer.github.io/phdstudies/) [Telegram](https://t.me/+gmkAaVlKPh4xZTky) [WhatsApp](https://chat.whatsapp.com/F6901LMMJWIGlxrahkgBcq) [LinkedIn](https://www.linkedin.com/in/janspoerer/) [Medium](https://medium.com/@janspoerer/about) [Twitter](https://twitter.com/JanSpoerer) [Calendly](https://calendly.com/janspoerer/60m-private)